How to Make Letters of the Alphabet with Small Twigs

 - Line up alphabet letters across a backyard deck or trail.
-Measure the length of the alphabet as well as individual letters.
+Measure the length of the alphabet.
+Measure individual letters.

-Making an alphabet is a great way for kids to engage fine motor, sensory and language skills while having fun with outdoor play.
+Making an alphabet is a great way for kids to engage fine motor, sensory and cognitive skills while having fun with outdoor play.

 Visit our Outdoor Play Pinterest board!